-Adopted Local Plan policy CP9 specifies that small scale residential schemes (1 -3 dwellings) for should pay a contribution to affordable housing of at least 20% of the total development value (where viable).
-Given that this policy has now been tested and it has been shown that the majority of these very small sites have been unable to support a payment towards affordable housing, the Council will only be pursuing an affordable contribution in respect of sites less than 4 units where the combined floor area of the units exceeds 1000m2.
+Adopted Local Plan policy CP9 specifies that small scale residential schemes (1 -3 dwellings) should pay a contribution to affordable housing of at least 20% of the total development value (where viable).
+This policy has now been tested and it has been identified that the majority of these very small sites have been unable to support a payment towards affordable housing.
+As such the Council will only pursue an affordable contribution for sites less than 4 units where the combined floor area of the units exceeds 1000m2.